golanlevin/60-212/2026/syllabus/README.md

 ### Units and Schedule

-This fall, there are 10 primary assignment sets, with the following due dates and schedule below:
+This fall, there are 10 primary assignment sets, with the following schedule:

 * `Wed 08/26` — #1 Due (Form; Points and Lines)
 * `Wed 09/02` — #2 Due (Movement, Illusion, Loops)